 Soils that have lost a lot of their organic matter need more and more fertiliser and water to maintain productivity.
 To find out more about preventing fertiliser runoff read the NZ Fertiliser Manufacturer’s Research Association Code of Practice for Fertiliser Use.

 Reducing cultivation and soil disturbance minimises the loss of organic carbon.
 By implementing reduced tillage or no-tillage, where possible, soil structure and soil organic matter will be preserved.
-Erosion risks will be reduced as well.
+Erosion (external link) risks will be reduced as well.

 To increase the organic matter in the soil you can: